 What Are The Time-Twisters?

-Perhaps we shouldn’t necessarily trust the “all-knowing” Time-Keepers just yet.
-As CBR reports, their first “iteration was actually flawed” and led to the formation of mischievous Time-Twisters.
+As CBR reports, the Time-Keepers’ first “iteration was actually flawed” and led to the formation of mischievous Time-Twisters.
 These beings, the site continues, “caused all number of problems throughout the Marvel timeline.”
-Even though they were eventually corrected, it is not yet clear whether the events of Loki happen before or after the Time-Twisters turned good.
+Even though they were eventually corrected, it is not yet clear whether the events of Loki happen before or after the Time-Twisters turned good — but either way, there is certainly some mischief afoot after Sylvie’s reveal that the TVA is made up of variants.